Human Resources Policy Manual

 - Funeral Attendance

 A full-time or part-time regular staff member is allowed up to three days absence with pay for necessary attendance to funeral matters for death in the immediate family.
-Immediate family is defined as parent, step-parent, child, step-child, sibling, spouse, same sex domestic partner, parent-in-law, son-in-law, daughter-in-law, grandparent, grandchild, legal guardian, or other relative for whom they are directly responsible.
+Immediate family is defined as parent, step-parent, child, step-child, sibling, spouse, domestic partner, parent-in-law, son-in-law, daughter-in-law, grandparent, grandchild, legal guardian, or other relative for whom they are directly responsible.